InnerSourceCommons/managing-innersource-projects/tooling/github-configuration.md

 It's important to consider your organization's policies and the nature of the projects when deciding on repository creation settings.
 Striking a balance between encouraging collaboration and managing access to sensitive information is crucial in an InnerSource context.

-*In general, you want to pick a combination of architecture, addons, and configuration that lets most users create private and internal repositories with low friction while more tightly controlling creation of public visible repositories.*
+*In general, you want to pick a combination of architecture, add-ons, and configuration that lets most users create private and internal repositories with low friction while more tightly controlling creation of public visible repositories.*

 #### Repository forking (Private / Internal)